-All or some of the Managers and their affiliates have and/or may in the future engage, in investment banking, commercial banking and other financial advisory and commercial dealings with the Issuer and its affiliates and in relation to securities issued by any entity of Groupe BPCE.
+The Sole Bookrunner and its affiliates have and/or may in the future engage, in investment banking, commercial banking and other financial advisory and commercial dealings with the Issuer and its affiliates and in relation to securities issued by any entity of Groupe BPCE.
 They have or may (i) engage in investment banking, trading or hedging activities including activities that may include prime brokerage business, financing transactions or entry into derivative transactions, (ii) act as underwriters in connection with offering of shares or other securities issued by any entity of Groupe BPCE or (iii) act as financial advisers to the Issuer or other companies of Groupe BPCE.
-In the context of these transactions, certain of such Managers and their affiliates have or may hold shares or other securities issued by entities of Groupe BPCE.
+In the context of these transactions, the Sole Bookrunner and its affiliates have or may hold shares or other securities issued by entities of Groupe BPCE.
 Where applicable, they have or will receive customary fees and commissions for these transactions.